This article was originally published in November 2015 and updated in August 2018

 Home to dozens of shops, The Corso hosts bars, cafes, a supermarket, surf shops and gift stores brimming with indigenous art, boomerangs and other handicrafts.
 It’s also the perfect spot to pick up any beach gear one may have inadvertently left behind, as The Corso leads right to the beach.

-Of course what really draws visitors to Manly is the golden shore, and there is no shortage of coastline.
+Of course what really draws visitors to Manly is the golden shore, and there is no shortage of coastline which makes this one of the best beaches near Sydney.
 The soft, velvet-like sand stretches for three kilometres along the sea, and white-tipped waves curl toward the beach as their rhythmic sounds drown out the indistinguishable chatter of visitors.
 Delicious smells of grilled meat and French fries waft over, as cackling birds fight over scraps of food strewn about by generous tourists.

 Rivalling famous Bondi Beach when it comes to size, Manly Beach has plenty of room for sunbathers to stretch out.
 Chair and umbrella rentals are available from vendors along the strip, and snacks and cold drinks are easily picked up just across the road.
 While simply relaxing and soaking up the sun is a popular pastime at Manly, there are also swimming areas that are patrolled year-round by lifeguards.